Thodoris-P/NoviCode/README.md

 You’re all set to develop and test the NoviCode API locally!
 Let me know if you encounter any issues.

 ## Important Notes
+- There is an .http file in the API project that contains some example requests to test the API.
 - After further research, it seems that the IDistributedCache does not support the GetOrCreate pattern to prevent cache-stampede.